-Policy Shift Weekly News: our selection of analysis on green jobs and on the impact of Covid-19 on
+Weekly News: our selection of analysis on green jobs and the impact of COVID-19

 Every week, Policy Shift will share a selection of recent articles and publications focused on public policy and innovation.
 This week's theme deals with work and green jobs issues – notably in light of the Covid-19 crisis.

 A working paper by the economist Cyprien Batut (in English or French) on the impact of Covid-19 on telework : telemigration, relocation, environnement.

 "The assessment of the possible widespread of teleworking, between telemigration, relocation and environmental impact This note is a prospective exercise which tries to consider the consequences of this evolution:

 They are primarily environmental.
 We can expect a reduction in daily or one-off trips for professional reasons.
 The immediate result would be a reduction in greenhouse gas emissions, of which the effect of confinement on air quality in European cities is a foretaste.
 Cautions is however necessary in this regard, teleworking is not environmentally neutral, network infrastructures that make this form of work possible are also sources of pollution.

 The emergence of telework then has the potential to introduce a new player in the labour market : the « tele-migrant » in the words of economist Richard Baldwin.
 While skilled workers have hitherto been protected from the effects of globalisation, the situation could change, as many skilled freelancers, particularly from the South, are now able to compete with them.
 But this opening up may be an opportunity, as the French and European economies are structurally short of skilled workers in many fields.